anoma/taiga/book/src/exec.md

 ![img.png](img/exec_intent_notes.png)

+### IntentVP

+To validate a transaction, it is required that `userVP` of each involved user was satisfied.
+The part of the userVP that is responsible for validating the future transaction (satisfying the user's intent) is exposed in the intentVP, along with the description of the intent (so that the solver knows what it takes to satisfy the user interests).
+Later IntentVP is checked in the circuit, validating the state transition.

+### Message passing

 If we look at the intent token notes as messages passing from one user (application) to another, the output [1] intent note can signal a message being sent, and spending of that note will signal that the message has been received.
 See more about the idea of message passing [here](message_passing.md).